Technology and Spirituality

 developed.
 While every medium has indeed influenced human cultural practice,

 including religion and spirituality (cfr.
-TV preachers), it is surprising that
+TV preachers), it is surprising

-the internet creates new types of social movements which take their very identity
+the internet creates new types of social movements which take their very

 from cyberspace.
-So, while we don't have radio-fascism and TV-feminism, we do
+So, while we don't have radio-fascism and TV-feminism,

 notice movements like cyber-feminism, cyber-marxism, and specific cyber-spiritual

 movements.
-This is a further confirmation of the fact that the internet is not
+This is a further confirmation of the fact that the internet

-just a medium, but a real 'space', a digital environment for the life of the
+just a medium, but a real 'space', a digital environment for the life of

 mind.